canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/add-console-conf.md

 ### Using the ubuntu-image command

 The [ubuntu-image](/) command is used to generate a bootable Ubuntu Core image from your source files.
-To build an image from the [ubuntu-core-24-amd64](https://raw.githubusercontent.com/snapcore/models/master/ubuntu-core-24-amd64.model) model assertion for the pre-bulit images, for example, use the following command:
+To build an image from the [ubuntu-core-24-amd64](https://raw.githubusercontent.com/snapcore/models/master/ubuntu-core-24-amd64.model) model assertion for the pre-built images, for example, use the following command:

 ```bash
 ubuntu-image snap ubuntu-core-24-amd64.model